 Post authored by Bill Barclay, Vice President, Live Events, and Taylor Ward, Live Events Strategist

-When it comes to detailed digital persona design, no one does it better than the creative geniuses of the esports industry.
+When it comes to detailed digital persona design, no one does it better than the creative geniuses of the eSports industry.
+One could argue that many young adults and children that enjoy professional gaming may utlize websites like Unranked Smurfs and others to purchase characters and skins (or otherwise in-game persona’s!) of their favorite professional eSports player!

 They can roll out incredible character designs with an engaging and in-depth back story that they KNOW their audience will love.

 Trying to translate that practice into their live events, however, has proven to be much more challenging.

 During our second annual IMMERSION event in August, we hosted producers, game developers, streaming pros, and tournament organizers from UbiSoft, Riot Games, EA, ESL Gaming, and more.

 This group discussed how they could bring those ideas to their real-life personas: fans, players, and parents who attend their events.